whitneyit/ssh/README.md

 file into the `~/.ssh` folder, creating it if it does not already exist.
 Next it will set the permission of the folder accordinly.

+Also, if you have [vagrant](https://www.vagrantup.com) installed, it will set the permissions of the `insecure_private_key` that ships with vagrant.

 So to begin, execute the code below.

 ```bash